warenick/highway_path_planning/README.md

 # CarND-Path-Planning-Project

 Self-Driving Car Engineer Nanodegree Program

+The goal of this project is to build a path planner that creates smooth, safe trajectories for the car on highway road.
+Other vehicles moving around with different speeds to simulate the real situations on the road.

+The code contains:

+- path generation
+- analize sensor fusion data
+- behavior planning.
+- smooth trajectory generation.

+My path planner is able to drive at least 7.15 miles without the incident as you can see on the printscreen of the simulator.

+[//]: # (Image References)

+[image1]: ./imgs/img1.png "simulation test"
+![alt text][image1]

 ### Simulator.

 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).

 To run the simulator on Mac/Linux, first make the binary file executable with the following command: